ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

    digest-algorithm values.
 The registry contains the following tokens.

-   **NB: This RFC updates [RFC5843] which is still delegated for all algorithms updates**
+   **NB: This RFC updates** [RFC5843] **which is still delegated for all algorithms updates**

+  SHA-256:
-  - SHA-256: The SHA-256 algorithm [FIPS180-3].
+  : The SHA-256 algorithm [FIPS180-3].
 The output of
     this algorithm is encoded using the base64 encoding [RFC4648].

     Reference: [FIPS180-3], [RFC4648], this document.

+  SHA-512:
-  - SHA-512: The SHA-512 algorithm [FIPS180-3].
+  : The SHA-512 algorithm [FIPS180-3].
 The output of
     this algorithm is encoded using the base64 encoding [RFC4648].

     Reference: [FIPS180-3], [RFC4648], this document.

+  MD5:
-  - MD5               The MD5 algorithm, as specified in [RFC1321].
+  : The MD5 algorithm, as specified in [RFC1321].
     The output of this algorithm is encoded using the base64 encoding  [RFC4648].

+  SHA:
-  - SHA               The SHA-1 algorithm [FIPS180-1].
-The output of this algorithm is encoded using the base64 encoding  [RFC4648].
+  : The SHA-1 algorithm [FIPS180-1].
+The output of this
+    algorithm is encoded using the base64 encoding  [RFC4648].

+  UNIXsum:
-  - UNIXsum           The algorithm computed by the UNIX "sum" command, as defined by the Single UNIX Specification, Version 2 [UNIX].
-The output of this algorithm is an ASCII decimal-digit string representing the 16-bit checksum, which is the first word of the output of the UNIX "sum" command.
+  : The algorithm computed by the UNIX "sum" command,
+    as defined by the Single UNIX Specification, Version 2 [UNIX].
+The output of this algorithm is an ASCII decimal-digit string representing the 16-bit
+    checksum, which is the first word of the output of the UNIX "sum" command.

+  UNIXcksum:
-  - UNIXcksum         The algorithm computed by the UNIX "cksum" command, as defined by the Single UNIX Specification, Version 2 [UNIX].
+  : The algorithm computed by the UNIX "cksum" command,
+    as defined by the Single UNIX Specification, Version 2 [UNIX].
 The output of this algorithm is an ASCII digit string representing the 32-bit CRC, which is the first word of the output of the UNIX "cksum" command.

 To allow sender and recipient to provide a checksum which is independent from the Content-Coding, the following additional algorithms are defined:

+   id-sha-512:
-   - id-sha-512 The sha-512 digest of the representation-data of the resource when no content coding is applied (eg. `Content-Encoding: identity`)
+   : The sha-512 digest of the representation-data of the resource when no
+     content coding is applied (eg. `Content-Encoding: identity`)

+   id-sha-256:
-   - id-sha-256 The sha-256 digest of the representation-data of the resource when no content coding is applied (eg. `Content-Encoding: identity`)
+   : The sha-256 digest of the representation-data of the resource when no
+     content coding is applied (eg. `Content-Encoding: identity`)

    If other digest-algorithm values are defined, the associated encoding MUST either be represented as a quoted string, or MUST NOT include